LaTeX back-end

 will be called and must return the LaTeX string that will be placed in the cell.

-If only a single highlighter is wanted, then it can be passed directly to the keyword highlighter
+If only a single highlighter is wanted, it can be passed directly to the keyword highlighter

 without being inside a Tuple